judka-uriel/uriel-book/uriel_en.md

 to refer to the murderers of civilians as terrorists.
 <!-- They only occasionally use this word in quotation marks: “terrorists”.
 But in quotation marks it looks even worse, because it shows that they do not agree with this definition.
-But this term is not a value judgment, but a [dictionary definition](https://en.wiktionary.org/wiki/terrorist). --> Explaining their preference by refusing to take sides, and thus rising “above the melee”, and accordingly above morality,
+However, this term is not a value judgment, but a [dictionary definition](https://en.wiktionary.org/wiki/terrorist). --> Explaining their preference by refusing to take sides, and thus rising “above the melee”, and accordingly above morality,